cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 WAF checks incoming web requests and filters undesired traffic based on sets of rules (rulesets) deployed at the edge.
 These managed rulesets are maintained and regularly updated by Cloudflare.
 From the extensive threat intelligence obtained from across our global network, Cloudflare is able to quickly detect and classify threats.
 As new attacks/threats are identified, Cloudflare will automatically push WAF rules to customers to ensure they are protected against the latest zero-day attacks.

-Additionally, Cloudflare provides for [WAF Attack Score](/waf/about/waf-attack-score/) which complements Cloudflare managed rules by detecting attack variations.
-These variations are typically achieved by malicious actors via fuzzing techniques trying to identify ways to bypass existing security policies.
+Additionally, Cloudflare provides for [WAF Attack Score](/waf/about/waf-attack-score/), which complements Cloudflare managed rules by detecting attack variations.
+These variations are typically achieved by malicious actors via fuzzing techniques that are trying to identify ways to bypass existing security policies.
 WAF classifies each request using a machine learning algorithm, assigning an attack score from 1 to 99 based on the likelihood that the request is malicious.

 ![Machine learning maintains lists of managed rules to determine if the request should be let through the WAF or not.](/images/reference-architecture/security/security-ref-arch-6.svg)